rails/propshaft/README.md

 ## Will Propshaft replace Sprockets as the Rails default?

 Most likely, but Sprockets needs to be supported as well for a long time to come.
 Plenty of apps and gems were built on Sprocket features, and they won't be migrating soon.
 Still working out the compatibility story.
-This is very much beta software at the moment.

 ## License